ChoBioLab/annotation/README.md

 ## Usage
 - Execution can be carried out with the `run` script and the appropriate args.
+- If you are getting an error that suggests the model isn't available, it's likely the model isn't preloaded and needs to be supplied locally.

 `./run`
 - `-i` *INPUT* [NULL]